jsanti1975on/Portfolio_2025/Cyber_Range/vlans-trash-tmp.md

 Enforce VLAN isolation with ACLs and pfSense rules.

 ✅ This plan keeps IoT traffic contained, management separate, and VM production routed securely.

+1. Check USB device status

+Run the following to make sure the system sees your USB-to-serial adapter:

+lsusb

+You should see something like Prolific Technology, Inc. PL2303 Serial Port or FTDI USB Serial Device depending on the chipset.

+Also check the kernel messages:

+dmesg | grep tty

+You should see lines like:

+[ 1234.567890] usb 1-1.2: ch341-uart converter now attached to ttyUSB0

+That tells you which device node was created (e.g., /dev/ttyUSB0).

+2. Verify device node

+List the ttyUSB devices:

+ls -l /dev/ttyUSB*

+You should see /dev/ttyUSB0 (or sometimes ttyUSB1, etc.).

+3. Install a terminal program

+You’ll need a serial terminal emulator.
+On Kali:

+sudo apt update
+sudo apt install minicom screen picocom -y

+Any of those will work.
+I recommend screen for quick connections and minicom if you want a more router-like feel.

+4. Open terminal session to the switch

+Cisco console defaults: 9600 baud, 8 data bits, no parity, 1 stop bit, no flow control.

+Using screen:

+sudo screen /dev/ttyUSB0 9600

+Using minicom (first configure with sudo minicom -s):

+sudo minicom -D /dev/ttyUSB0 -b 9600

+Using picocom:

+sudo picocom -b 9600 /dev/ttyUSB0

+5. Exit terminal session

+For screen: press Ctrl+A then K (and confirm).

+For minicom: Ctrl+A then X.

+For picocom: Ctrl+A then Ctrl+X.